-Environment, social and governance (ESG) risks are monitored as part of the Board’s oversight of ASX’s enterprise risk management framework.
-They reflect ASX's focus on the long-term sustainability of its business.
+The Board monitors environmental, social and governance (ESG) risks through its enterprise risk management framework with a focus on the sustainability of ASX’s business.

 ASX aims to build and retain a highly motivated team of professionals with the best available skills and experience.

-The Remuneration Committee oversees and receives periodic reports about ASX's human capital policies and programs.
-The Executive Committee regularly reviews talent and leadership programs, performance management and reward processes, succession planning outcomes, diversity strategy progress, and staff alignment and engagement results.
+The Remuneration Committee oversees and receives reports on ASX's people policies and programs.
+In addition, the Executive Committee reviews talent and leadership programs, performance management and reward processes, succession planning, diversity, and staff alignment and engagement results.

-Management and the Board review the core set of values and behaviours that reflect ASX’s brand and culture.
-Results of an annual survey measures staff alignment, engagement and commitment to ASX values and behaviours are monitored at Board level.
-ASX staff alignment and engagement increased in FY16.
-Alignment is in the top quartile and engagement is at the top of the second quartile of ASX’s peer group.
+Management and the Board review the values and behaviours that reflect ASX’s brand and culture.
+An annual survey measures staff alignment, engagement and commitment to ASX values and behaviours.
+Results are reviewed by the Remuneration Committee.
+ASX’s Internal Audit and Regulatory Assurance functions provide periodic feedback on risk and compliance consciousness.

 Diversity and inclusion

-ASX supports an inclusive and diverse work environment where employees have equal access to career opportunities, training and benefits.
+ASX supports a diverse and inclusive work environment where employees have equal access to career opportunities, training and benefits.

-Gender equality is a business priority and ASX is committed to supporting the equal participation of men and women in the workforce.
-ASX supports marriage equality.
+ASX promotes gender equality as a priority and supports equal participation of men and women in the workforce.

 Gender equality targets